evan-h3/People-and-Robots-Lab-Work-Documentation/README.md

 # Documentation of my work in the People and Robots Lab

 Projects (so far):
-- Facial Recognition Project (Detection/Mood)
+- Facial Recognition (Detection/Mood)
+- Hand Gesture Recognition